 That was one of many conversations spanning childhood, adolescence,

 and adulthood.
 We went from yearly summer lunches to

-yearly phone calls and greetings cards to stay in touch.
+yearly phone calls and greeting cards to stay in touch.
 I still refer

 to her as Mrs. Bulson, my second grade teacher, although she often